“An ounce of prevention is worth a pound of cure.”

 How lucky I am.

 I keep an Amazon Wish List for AHOPE at http://a.co/8EeNEWf.
 If you mail items through Amazon, please be sure the mailing address is set to the Wish List (in Asheville) and not your default mailing address.
 There is a constant need for socks and underwear.
 White tube socks work best.
-You can also drop donations off at AHOPE, which is located at 19 N. Ann St, Asheville, NC 28801.
-They are open Mon/Tues/Thurs/Fri from 7:00 am-Noon, Wed from 7:00 am-10:30 am, and Sat/Sun from 8:00 am-Noon.
+If you are local to Asheville, you can also drop donations off at AHOPE, which is located at 19 N. Ann St, Asheville, NC 28801.
+They are open Mon/Tues/Thurs/Fri from 8:00 am – 3:00 pm and Wed from 8:00 am – 11:30 am.
 If you live out of town and would like to donate to a shelter near you, go to http://www.homelessshelterdirectory.org/ to find one.
 I also urge you to find churches or rescue missions in your area that have clothing closets or soup kitchens if you’d like to help.